tolinwei/golang-task-restful/README.md

 ##golang-task-restful

-a RESTful service that will support the maintenance of a simple list of todo’s
+a RESTful service that support the maintenance of a simple list of todo’s

 ###Installation